July H. Thomson

-July Hargadine Thomson Collins (December 9, 1872 - October 16, 1929) was the founder and manager of the Night and Day Camp, a St. Louis city camping for the cure of tuberculosis targeting the poor women population of the city.
+July Hargadine Thomson Collins (December 9, 1872 – October 16, 1929) was the founder and manager of the Night and Day Camp, a St. Louis city camping site for the cure of tuberculosis, which targeted the poor women population of the city.

 Biography

 July Hargadine Thomson was born on December 9, 1872, the daughter of William Holmes Thomson (1837–1920), vice-president of the Boatmen's Bank and a leader in the St. Louis Veiled Prophet organization, and Anna Lou Hargadine (1851–1934).
 In 1895 she married Charles Cummings Collins (1872-1922), an attorney.
 Her children were Anne Collins Taussig (1896–1951), July Comfort Collins Anderson (1897–1929), Mary Virginia Collins Glogau (1903–1978) and Elizabeth Cummings Collins.

-July H. Thomson became interested in the charity work in 1911 and at once began energetically raising all the money necessary to erect and equip a Night and Day Camp for poor girls of St. Louis who were threatened with tuberculosis.
-Since the opening of the camp she had been in active charge of it, and spent much of her time in the conduct of the business of that institution.
+July H. Thomson became interested in the charity work in 1911 and began energetically raising all the money necessary to erect and equip a Night and Day Camp for poor girls of St. Louis who were threatened with tuberculosis.
+Since the opening of the camp, she has been in active charge of it and has spent much of her time conducting business at that institution.
 This camp was located at 9500 South Broadway, in a large oak grove, overlooking the Mississippi River.
-It was opened March 19, 1913.
+It was opened on March 19, 1913.
 The capacity was for twenty-eight girls.
 It was conducted as a preventorium against tuberculosis for self-sustaining girls and women.
 More than fifty girls, from department stores and factories, were admitted.
 Over thirty were discharged as practically cured.
-Dozens of women, ill, but compelled to earn a living, were there able to receive the best medical and nursing care, and got the much needed proper nourishment and complete rest during their "off-duty hours."
+Dozens of women, ill but compelled to earn a living, received the best medical and nursing care and got the much-needed proper nourishment and complete rest during their "off-duty hours."